top of page

 The last two criteria are quite broad, and for good reason.
 By allowing them to remain broad, the U.S. government is allowing professionals from all industries to submit evidence that does not readily or easily fit into one of the other categories of evidence.
 Immigration understands that each profession has its own definition or understanding of what makes someone "exceptional", so USCIS will allow you to submit and explain that evidence accordingly.

-EB-2 NIW with G.E.B.
-Global
+Visa EB-2 NIW with G.E.B.
+GLOBAL

 At G.E.B.
-Global, we are committed to working with our clients in achieving their business and/or immigration goals.
+GLOBAL, we are committed to working with our clients in achieving their business and/or immigration goals.

 We are thorough in our analysis and highly selective when choosing to represent a particular company or client because our ultimate goal is to win your case or successfully execute your business goals.